verrazzano/docs/content/en/docs/networking/networking.md

 draft: true
 ---

 ## Overview
 Before discussing the specifics of networking in the context of Verrazzano, it is important to first explain a few basic Kubernetes networking concepts.
+This is a brief summary, with many details purposely omitted, so refer to the Kubernetes documentation for a more in-depth discussion.

 ### Pods
 The Kubernetes network model is a flat network where each pod has its own